 At just 17 years old Bonnet qualified for her first Olympic Games in 2012, when she competed on the 800m freestyle relay in London.
 The relay team finished third, winning a bronze, and Bonnet picked up her first Olympic medal.

 2013 World Championships

 She then competed at the 2013 World Championships in Rome, where she had a noteworthy split on the 800m freestyle relay.
-She swam the second leg of the relay, holding the lead give to her by Muffat, but the relay ended up holding onto the bronze medal.
+She swam the second leg of the relay, holding the lead given to her by Muffat, but the relay ended up touching 3rd for the bronze medal.

 At the French Championships Bonnet channeled her emotions into swimming, and won all five of her entered events.
-She’s been developing more versatility throughout the years, and proved it by qualifying for Kazan 2015 in the 200m freestyle, 100m freestyle, 100m breaststroke, and the 200m IM.
-Bonnet is currently one of the top-10 fastest swimmers in the 200m freestyle in 2015, and has her sights set on Rio 2016.
+She had been developing more versatility throughout the years, and proved it by qualifying for Kazan 2015 in the 200m freestyle, 100m freestyle, 100m breaststroke, and the 200m IM.
+She ended up swimming the 100 and 200 free in Kazan, where in both she qualified for semi finals but just missed the final heat.

 2016 Rio Olympics

 Bonnet finished 8th in the 200M freestyle with a time of 1:56.29.
 She also swam the 100m Free and made it to the semifinals where she finished 7th in her heat, thereby not making the finals.
 She also swam the 4x200m Free Relay and the 4X100m Medley Relay for France, neither relay making the top 8.